mani1soni/mani1soni.github.io/_posts/2020-01-31-Docker-basic-commands.md

     ```

 #### Executing commands in container
+* For executing command
     ```
         $ docker exec -it [CONATINER_NAME] `bash/sh` or `command` ==> for executing shell or commands in interctive mode.
     ```
+* For attaching to container
     ```
         $ docker attach [CONATINER_NAME] ==> for attaching a running container.
     ```

 #### Commands related to Network, logs, system_info, volume

 * For Network